100 Years of Disney: Catapulting Cartoons to Global Fame | LatestLY

 Mickey Mouse had not only become a screen hero, but was already smiling on T-shirts, footballs and toothbrush cups.
 One year later, in 1955, the cartoon mouse even came to life at the first Disneyland to open in California.

-Walt Disney, who grew up on a farm in Missouri, started out as a commercial artist and then discovered animated films.
-With just 40$ in his pocket, he set off for Hollywood and, exactly 100 years ago, in 1923, founded the Walt Disney Company, today a billion-dollar enterprise.
+Walt Disney, who was born in 1901 and grew up on a farm in Missouri, started out as a commercial artist and then discovered animated films.
+With just $40 in his pocket, he set off for Hollywood and, exactly 100 years ago, in 1923, founded the Walt Disney Company, today a billion-dollar enterprise.

 "It's kind of fun to do the impossible," was one of the cartoon pioneer's convictions.

-Yet hidden behind this carefree statement was an intense, almost manic work ethic and workload, but also an unswerving belief in his own ideas.
-Time and again, the farm boy born in 1901 was on the verge of bankruptcy.
-His projects were considered too daring; the latest film technology always had to be tried out and perfected.
-With this drive, Walt Disney was soon sleeping on a couch in his studios, hardly seeing his own children, yet working hard in order to enchant other, unfamiliar children with his fairy tales on the screen.
+Hidden behind this carefree statement was an intense, almost manic work ethic and workload, but also an unswerving belief in his own ideas.
+Time and again, the farm boy was on the verge of bankruptcy.
+His projects were considered too daring; with the latest film technology always being tested and and perfected.
+Driven, Walt Disney was soon sleeping on a couch in his studios, hardly seeing his own children, yet working hard in order to enchant other, unfamiliar children with his on-screen fairy tales.

 An Oscar accompanied by seven miniature ones

-Walt Disney made film history back in 1937: "Snow White and the Seven Dwarfs" was the first full-length animated film to hit theaters; Mickey Mouse and Co. had previously only starred in short films.
+Walt Disney made film history in 1937: "Snow White and the Seven Dwarfs" was the first full-length animated film to hit theaters — Mickey Mouse and Co. had previously only starred in short films.
 At the time, no one could have guessed that an additional 60 feature-length films would follow to this day.

-After all, the daring producer Walt Disney had made a dramatic miscalculation: Instead of $250,000 (approx. €228,000), $1.5 million were required; instead of 18 months, his cartoonists worked for three years on an idea that was considered complete lunacy in Hollywood.
+After all, the daring producer Walt Disney had made a dramatic miscalculation: Instead of $250,000 (approx. €228,000), $1.5 million were required to complete the film; instead of 18 months, his cartoonists worked for three years on an idea that was considered complete lunacy in Hollywood.
 A feature-length animated film?
 Who's going to line up at the box office for that?

-It turned out to be quite a few, as it became apparent after the film's release: "Snow White" grossed around $8 million — at that time, a movie ticket cost an average of 25 US cents.
+As became apparent after the film's release, it turned out that quite a few people would: "Snow White" grossed around $8 million — at a time when a movie ticket cost an average of 25 US cents.

-Translated into 10 languages, the film went on to be a box office smash in 46 other countries.
+Translated into 10 languages, the film went on to be a box office smash in 46 more countries.

-The following Academy Awards awarded Walt Disney an honorary Oscar for it, or more precisely, true to the film's title, eight: one normal-sized, plus seven miniature Oscar statuettes.
+Disney received an honorary Oscar at the following year's Academy Awards — or more precisely, and true to the film's title, eight: one normal-sized, plus seven miniature Oscar statuettes.

 Working at Walt Disney Studios, on the other hand, was allegedly not always a fairy tale.